 Difficulty Level: Moderate, Parking is available, but it is a popular trail

 The trail is not too bad the whole way up to the pass.
 If you do the Loop, it will take you all the way out to a beautiful view of a lake with the ocean in the background.
 The Quaraing Pass takes about 1-2 hours depending on your physical prowess.
-The Quaraing Loop takes about 4 hours to complete in it’s entirety.
+The Quaraing Loop takes about 4 hours to complete in

 The trail is getting more and more popular to tourists, but I felt it wasn’t ‘chaos’ as some other websites put it – it only required a few hugs along the narrow path.
 If you fell off the path, you would just roll for a long long time down the mossy covered hills.